TARGS/game-off-2012/README.md

 ## Open Source

 In developing our game, we utilized [Flixel](http://flixel.org/), an open source Flash game-making library, and [TweenLite](https://www.greensock.com/tweenlite/) from Greensock for the animations.
+Early pixel art was created in []Pixen](http://pixenapp.com).

 ## Screenshots